223 Jefferson Street S,

 In 1986, a video store opened in the Cozy’s lobby, while movies still played in the auditorium.
 However, ten years later, it closed to make way for a second screen and a larger concession area.

-Its 1938 marquee, looking very much as it did when it was added, is most definitely one of the Cozy’s greatest features.
-The vertical marquee spelling out the theater’s name in bold letters and its fluid, rolling shapes look even more impressive at night when the cotton-candy pink neon lighting is lit up, giving Jefferson Street a festive look.
+Its 1938 marquee, looking very much as it did when it was added, is most definitely one of the Cozy Theatre’s greatest features.
+The vertical marquee spelling out the theatre’s name in bold letters and its fluid, rolling shapes look even more impressive at night when the cotton-candy pink neon lighting is lit up, giving Jefferson Street S. a festive look.

 The owners of the Cozy Theatre recently added a third screen.
-The theater played host to the Whiskey Creek Film Festival in September 2007.
+The theatre played host to the Whiskey Creek Film Festival in September 2007.

 Just login to your account and subscribe to this theater